In times of crisis, the mettle of a leader is tested and the disparities between true leaders and leaders in title alone become increasingly glaring.

 In an age when Information Technology is critical to the success of virtually every discipline within every organization, the Chief Information Officer is certainly one leader whose mettle will be tested and must be equal to the task in order for the organization to remain successful.

 The CIO must be able to adjust during a crisis – must be agile, not fragile.

 Obviously the necessity to strategically adjust or pivot is not always driven by a crisis such as the pandemic that we are experiencing.
-The catalyst could be a change in organizational leadership, tactics, or maneuvers by competitors, industry-wide policies or changes fundamentally impacting the way business is conducted or even demands of customers.
+The catalyst could be a change in organizational leadership, tactics, maneuvers by competitors, industry-wide policies, or changes fundamentally impacting the way business is conducted or even the demands of customers.
 This is the primary reason why expert strategists do not recommend creating strategies beyond the scope of 36 months.

 While we do not know which of the several unforeseen factors may drive the need to pivot, what we do know is that the ability to pivot needs to be built into the development of the strategy itself.